cultivarium/GenomeSPOT/README.md

 Measure features from genomes and join them with the target variables to be predicted - i.e. trait data from BacDive - to create the training dataset.

-Runtime: under a day for ~10-20k genomes.
+Runtime: roughly one hour for ~10-20k genomes.

 ```shell
 python3 -m genome_spot.model_training.make_training_dataset -p 7 \